yasfoster/kakapo_gbs/Inbreeding.md

 ##### VCFtools --het and PLINK --het provide same output

-###### "--het computes observed and expected autosomal homozygous genotype counts for each sample, and reports method-of-moments F coefficient estimates (i.e. (<observed hom. count> - <expected count>) / (<total observations> - <expected count>))" (From PLINK)
+###### PLINK --het computes observed and expected autosomal homozygous genotype counts for each sample, and reports method-of-moments F coefficient estimates (i.e. (<observed hom. count> - <expected count>) / (<total observations> - <expected count>))

-###### "--ibc (ported from GCTA) calculates three inbreeding coefficients for each sample.
-Briefly, Fhat1 is the usual variance-standardized relationship minus 1, Fhat2 is approximately equal to the --het estimate, and Fhat3 is based on the correlation between uniting gametes."
-(From PLINK)
+###### PLINK --ibc (ported from GCTA) calculates three inbreeding coefficients for each sample.
+Briefly, Fhat1 is the usual variance-standardized relationship minus 1, Fhat2 is approximately equal to the --het estimate, and Fhat3 is based on the correlation between uniting gametes.

 ***